godeploy/MCW-Case-Studies/docs/High Performance Computing.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a scale-out media processing solution using High Performance Computing (HPC) techniques in Azure.
+In this Case Study, you will work with a group to design a scale-out media processing solution using High Performance Computing (HPC) techniques in Azure.

-At the end of this session, you will be better able to design and recommend High Performance Computing solutions that are highly scalable and can be configured through declarative means as opposed to large amounts of complicated application code.
+At the end of this Case Study, you will be better able to design and recommend High Performance Computing solutions that are highly scalable and can be configured through declarative means as opposed to large amounts of complicated application code.
 You will also learn how to manage and monitor these solutions to ensure predictable outcomes effectively.

 ## Step 1: Review the customer case study

 **Outcome**

 Analyze your customer’s needs.

-Timeframe: 15 minutes

-Directions: With all participants in the session, the facilitator/SME presents an overview of the customer case study along with technical tips.

-1. Meet your table participants and trainer.

-2. Read all of the directions for steps 1-3 in the student guide.

-3. As a table team, review the following customer case study.

 ### Customer situation